w3c/wai-inclusion/index.md

   <h2 id="introduction" class="no-display">Introduction</h2>
   <p><em>Accessibility, usability, and inclusive design</em> are closely related.
 Their goals, approaches, and guidelines overlap significantly.</p>
-  <p>In most situations, such as when designing and developing websites and applications, it is most effective to address them together.</p>
-  <p>There are a few situations when it's important to focus specifically on one aspect, such as when addressing discrimination against people with disabilities and when defining specific accessibility standards.</p>
+  <p>In most situations, such as when designing and developing websites and applications, it is most effective to address them together.
+However, sometimes it's important to focus specifically on one aspect, such as when addressing discrimination against people with disabilities and when defining specific accessibility standards.</p>
   <p class="listintro">This article briefly:</p>
   <ul class="listafterpul">
     <li>explains the distinctions and overlaps between accessibility, usability, and inclusive design,</li>
     <li>points out the importance of maintaining the focus of accessibility on people with disabilities, and</li>
-    <li>encourages increased coordination between accessibility, usability, and inclusion.</li>
+    <li>encourages increased coordination across accessibility, usability, and inclusion practices.</li>
   </ul>

   <h2 id="terms">Distinctions and Overlaps</h2>